This page explains the role the Isles of Scilly played in researching backbone and longer-distance alignments.

-However, on examination, when it was found that quite a few sites on the Isles of Scilly were definitely aligned on major mainland features such as Cape Cornwall, Chapel Carn Brea, Maen Castle and Carn Lês Boel - all prominent mainland bumps as seen from Scilly - things got more interesting and antennae started twitching.
+However, on examination, it was found that quite a few sites on the Isles of Scilly were definitely and intentionally aligned on major mainland features such as Cape Cornwall, Chapel Carn Brea, Maen Castle and Carn Lês Boel - all prominent mainland bumps as seen from Scilly.
+Things got more interesting and antennae started twitching.

 Scillonians and Penwithians

 The ancient people in the Scillies and Penwith will undoubtedly have had emotional, marital, ancestral and traditional connections.

 In those times Sennen beach was the main mainland harbour for the Scillies, and today's island of Great Ganilly - then part of the Scilly mainland - was the main Scillonian harbour.
 An ancient land trackway leads across Penwith from Sennen to Crows-an-Wra, Brane, Sancreed and Madron, heading eastwards, which will have been the main path for Scillonians when passing upcountry, or for people heading through Penwith heading for the Isles of Scilly.